saasbook/hw-rails-intro/README.md

 ## Preparation: get RottenPotatoes running locally

 The actual RottenPotatoes starter app you will use is in another public
-repo: `saasbook/rottenpotatoes-rails-intro`.
-Fork that repo, then clone your fork onto your development computer:
+repo: [saasbook/rottenpotatoes-rails-intro](https://github.com/saasbook/rottenpotatoes-rails-intro).
+Clone that repo onto your development computer:

 `git clone git@github.com:`yourusername`/rottenpotatoes-rails-intro`